10 Powerful Tips to Lose Weight After 50

 This time, I want you to feel great about what you are about to do.
 I really want you to be intentional about the process and be able to make it work for you.

-Period.
 There is no time limit.
 It doesn’t have to be a certain number of pounds per month.
+When you have time limits or speed of weight loss, it is so easy to give up.

 What I mean by intention is that you’ll remember your intention even on days that seem less than perfect, when you don’t see the results you want, or you just want to give up for any reason.